SICKAG/collage/src/core/README.md

 # Core Concepts

-Core concepts and their implementations build upon each other.
+The core concepts and their implementations as plugins build upon each other and each enhance collage by their specific features.

+1. The `<collage-fragment>` custom element.
+1. The `create-context` plugin
+1. The `handshake` plugin
+1. The `service-functions` plugin
+1. The `service-topics` plugin
+1. The `simple-topics` plugin

-## Notes
+### Notes

-How the connection between arrangement and fragment should work:
+How the connection between arrangement and fragment works:

-The connection should be mediated be the custom element, since that is the point where I am in the parents code context but acually know about a specific child I want to connect.
+The connection is mediated by the custom element, since that is the point where we are in the parents code context but acually know about a specific child to connect.

-A successful connection should then augment the childs context with _stuff_ from the parent.
+A successful connection then enhances the fragments context with methods from the arrangement.

-Problems:
-  - if the context is not **global**, then how can we get hold of it in the custom element
-  - exactly HOW do we modify that context and what is the result
-  - how do we keep a separation of domains?
-We don't want to know about configuration or services at this point.

-> Maybe use a custom event for which we can initiate event handlers (with bubbeling) during expose?

-> Maybe the custom element listens for a specific postMessage call that should get sent by the contained document **IF** it is a collage fragment.
-> If such a message occours, the listener will:
-> 1. mediate a penpal connection
-> 2.

 ## Create Context